NVIDIA/cuda-quantum/docs/sphinx/using/install/local_installation.rst

 In addition to publishing `stable releases <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/quantum/containers/cuda-quantum/tags>`__, we also publish Docker images whenever we update certain branches on our `GitHub repository <https://github.com/NVIDIA/cuda-quantum>`_.
 These images are published in our `nightly channel on NGC <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nightly/containers/cuda-quantum/tags>`__.
-To download the latest version on the main branch of our GitHub repository, for example, use the command
+To download the latest version on the main branch of our GitHub repository, built to work with CUDA 12, for example, use the command

 .. code-block:: console

-    docker pull nvcr.io/nvidia/nightly/cuda-quantum:latest
+    docker pull nvcr.io/nvidia/nightly/cuda-quantum:cu12-latest

 .. _NGC Container Registry: https://catalog.ngc.nvidia.com/orgs/nvidia/teams/quantum/containers/cuda-quantum